bryanbraun/anchorjs/README.md

 <script src="anchor.js"></script>
 ```

-You could also include it via a CDN like [CDNJS](https://cdnjs.com/libraries/anchor-js).
+You could also include it via a CDN like [CDNJS](https://cdnjs.com/libraries/anchor-js) or [jsDelivr](http://www.jsdelivr.com/projects/anchorjs).

 ##Usage
 See **[the Documentation](http://bryanbraun.github.io/anchorjs#basic-usage)** for detailed instructions.